 3. SUSTAINABILITY – Water projects only save lives if they last.
 We have teams visit each site to do preventative maintenance and report on the well.

-4. LASTING COMMUNITY DEVELOPMENT – We use the gains made in water to pursue broader community development goals in agriculture, AIDS/HIV, and development radio programming.
+4. LASTING COMMUNITY DEVELOPMENT – We use the gains made in water to pursue broader community development goals in agriculture, sanitation, and development radio programming.

 Want to stay connected?